kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Node

-Kubernetes automatically enables the `ServiceNodeExclusion` feature gate on the clusters it creates.
-With this feature gate enabled on a cluster, you can add labels to particular worker nodes to exclude them from the list of backend servers.
+You can add labels to particular worker nodes to exclude them from the list of backend servers used by external load balancers.
 The following command can be used to exclude a worker node from the list of backend servers in a backend set: